Trinyxt/Lucid-external/README.md

 ## About

-I decided to post this bcuz i was kinda ashamed for using ai to make 1/3 of it and tutorials and i want to start fresh.
+I decided to post this bcuz i was kinda ashamed for using ai to code a smal part of it and tutorials and i want to start fresh.
 So i will be remaking this and may or may not post it!
 Im still learning but i dont want to make this while skidding, which was my main goal, not to skid.